apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 properly set bold and/or italics, handle font size changes, and to fix the sometimes horiffic mistakes in the ocrText used to create the html.

+If there critical pages that need fixed layout in your book you might want to consider forcing these fixed regions to become svg images using the command instead

+    genhtml.py --fixed-image TARGETDIR

+This will convert all fixed regions into svg images at the expense of increased book size, slower loading speed, and a loss of the ability to search for words in those regions

 FYI: Sigil is a wonderful, free cross- platform program that can be used to edit the html and